FirebirdSQL/saturnin/README.rst

 ========
-saturnin
+Saturnin
 ========

-Saturnin is a reference implementation of selected Firebird Butler services in Python
+Saturnin is an implementation of Firebird Butler platform for Python.